 Our secret?
-TouringPlans has a menu search feature: you can search literally every menu at Disney World.
+TouringPlans has a menu search feature.
 If you go to Google and type in “Where do I find chicken nuggets at Disney World”, you will get some articles and a few links to forum answers, each of which will list a few restaurants.
-But if you go to our menu search, you will get a complete list of all the dining locations that serve chicken nuggets.
+But if you go to our Disney World menu search, you will get a complete list of all the dining locations that serve chicken nuggets.

 Normally I would start an article like this with the big picture overview of kid-friendly food at Disney World.
 But here I’m going to go backward and walk through the menu search first.
 Here’s a list of everything we’re going to cover, and you can tap any link to jump straight to that section.

 - Using TouringPlans Menu Search – the Basics

 - Using TouringPlans Menu Search – Advanced Tips